Nurse Informaticist

 Nurse Informaticist Certifications & Licensure

 All nurse informaticists must be licensed registered nurses.
 Nursing licenses are issued on a state-by-state basis, which means requirements can vary.
-All states require that candidates have completed a nursing education program as well as passed the National Council Licensure Examination (NCLEX) offered by the National Council of State Boards of Nursing (NCSBN).
+All states require that candidates have completed a nursing education program and have passed the National Council Licensure Examination (NCLEX) offered by the National Council of State Boards of Nursing (NCSBN).

 Other requirements frequently include a background check, completing a required number of practicum or clinical hours, and passing a drug test.
 Nursing students should contact their local board to ensure they have the necessary qualifications.